-Why Orton‑Gillingham Tutoring Isn’t Working for Your Child (and What to Do Next)
+Why Orton‑Gillingham Tutoring Isn’t Working for Your Child

 The Big Picture Problem

-Only 31% of U.S. 4th graders read at or above Proficient on the 2024 Nation’s Report Card, and about 40% score below Basic.
-Mainstream
+Only 31% of U.S. 4th graders read at or above Proficient (Nation’s Report Card, 2024).

-after years in school and intervention.
+• About 40% score below Basic—even after years of school and intervention.

 Donut chart illustrating that only 31% of 4th graders read at or above Proficient, while 40% are Below Basic on NAEP 2024